heathen00/wfparser3/wfparser3/README.md

      cache and I'm not sure the Java implementation is smart enough to reuse the same ResourceBundle instance if the same resource is instantiated/loaded by two separate modules.
 This would imply that some modules should be cached by the Factory which in turn implies that the Factory should be a singleton.
 I think it is already, but double check.
+How do you test this, though?
    * There are some cases where the implementation needs to cast from a published API, for example, a Localizer, to the internal API, e.g. LocalizerInternal.
 You should refactor these casts so that they are safe casts.
 First check to see if they are instances of the LocalizerInternal then cast, and if not, then the instance is likely some external implementation and it should be copied into a proper value object to maintain the internal integrity of the solution.
 NOTE, if they are external implementations, then their data MUST be sanitized before copying.
-   * ensure to test that all returned Set instances are unmodifiable.

 HERE:
-   * The Set<LocalizerBundle> will need to be changed to a SortedSet<LocalizerBundle>.
-I wrote this down someplace, already, but forget where!
-I don't want to use a simple List because I want to enforce uniqueness.
-   * shouldn't the LocalizerBundle Set be an OrderedSet since the LocalizerBundle instances will be checked for the localized string in a defined order?
-This may have implications on how the LocalizerBundle instances are added to the Localizer but the API could be enhanced to provide "insert()" methods afterwards.
+   * What happens if you try and add LocalizerBundle or LocalizerType instances to the undefined Localizer instance, or LocalizerField instances to the undefined LocalizerType?
+You didn't cover those cases in the tests.
+You must, and maybe as unit tests since the undefined structure is an implementation detail, though some of the undefined instances are visible to clients.

 ## Rough Notes